retroflexivity/lingdata/README.md

-# Homework in Lnguistic Data
+# Homework in Linguistic Data

 mywebpage is **work in progress**